huggingface/peft/docs/source/task_guides/boft_controlnet.md

 As a member of the **orthogonal finetuning** class, BOFT presents a systematic and principled method for fine-tuning.
 It possesses several unique properties and has demonstrated superior performance compared to LoRA in a variety of scenarios.
 For further details on BOFT, please consult the [PEFT's GitHub repo's concept guide OFT](https://https://huggingface.co/docs/peft/index), the [original BOFT paper](https://arxiv.org/abs/2311.06243) and the [original OFT paper](https://arxiv.org/abs/2306.07280).

 In this guide we provide a controllable generation (ControlNet) fine-tuning script that is available in [PEFT's GitHub repo examples](https://github.com/huggingface/peft/tree/main/examples/boft_controlnet).
+This implementation is adapted from [diffusers's ControlNet](https://github.com/huggingface/diffusers/tree/main/examples/controlnet) and [Hecong Wu's ControlLoRA](https://github.com/HighCWu/ControlLoRA).
 You can try it out and finetune on your custom images.

 ## Set up your environment
 Start by cloning the PEFT repository: